RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 * Skins included in the skin applier HUD:
   TBD - Eloh Elliot Skins - arranged and donated by Chris Namaste.
   TBD - Adamek Titanium Skins - Donated by Taarna Welles.
+  TBD - Other skins used?
 * Elf Ears: Original Blender mesh by AGPL by Fred K. Beckhusen (avatar: Ferd Frederix).
-   OpenSim adjustment and preparation by Austin Tate (avatar: Ai Austin).
+  OpenSim adjustment and preparation by Ai Austin.
 * R2 Logo by Serie Sumei based on original by Shin Ingen: https://github.com/RuthAndRoth/Extras/tree/master/Textures/Logo
+* Thanks to all contributors as listed in the LICENSE text file.